Sometimes a customer can fool you. Everything seems to be okay

 Only 9 percent of those we service poorly will tell us.
 The other 91

-will tell nine or ten of their friends, relatives, or co-workers.
-One in
+They will tell nine or ten of their friends, relatives, or co-workers.

-best run customer-oriented organizations will fail from time to
+the best run customer-oriented organizations will fail from time to

 time.
-Improve your customer service techniques and you will reduce the
+Improve your customer service techniques and you will reduce

-excellence.
+service excellence.
 A&P grocery stores, Montgomery Ward, and

 Bill Knapp’s Restaurants were continual bottom dwellers for

 external customer service.
 They regularly got complaints without

 reacting.
 Cusstomers were also responsible for the demise of Kmart.
-All these companies

 Remember: even if you have just one cusstomer a month they will tell